Compare the short list

 Seafood comparison

-This is the quick-buy table for shrimp, fish tacos, grilled fish, and seafood bowls when you want the right kind of lift without overthinking it.
+This is the quick-buy table for shrimp, fish tacos, grilled fish, ceviche, and seafood bowls when you want the right kind of lift without overthinking it.

 Compare the short list